 In times when such formulations like the "smart city", "artificial intelligence", "big data" and "blockchain" saturate the media, L200 wishes to offer a more sustainable and organic way to facilitate online interactions in the city.

-This is one of the core activities of one of the L200's founding members, NetHood, and you can learn more about their vision and projects at http://nethood.org/.
+This is one of the core research and action activities of one of the L200's founding members, NetHood, and you can learn more about their vision and projects at http://nethood.org/.

 Local network, a MAZI Zone

 As a first step, in addition to the standard web site and presence on social media, L200 has also a local-only digital space, using open source software, which can be visited only when someone is actually present at the L200 address, Langstrasse 200.